marcorinck/angular-growl/README.md

 }]);
 ````

-###Automatic closing of notifications (timeout, ttl)
+###Automatic closing of notifications (timeout, ttl) [default: none]

-* Default: none (all messages need to be closed manually by the user.)

 However, you can configure a global timeout (TTL) after which notifications should be automatically closed.
-To do
-this, you have to configure this during config phase of angular bootstrap like this:
+To do this, you have to configure this during config phase of angular bootstrap like this:

 ````javascript
 var app = angular.module('myApp', ['angular-growl']);